-Note: Only credit earned at the ESLI program here on the McNeese State University campus can be used to fulfill the language requirement of admission.
-All other language programs at other campuses are not acceptable for admission purposes unless a conditional letter of acceptance has been previously issued to the student by McNeese State University.
+Note: Only credit earned at the ELS program on the McNeese State University campus can be used to fulfill the language requirement of admission.

 A final admissions decision cannot be made until we have received all required documents.
 All required forms can be downloaded and printed from our website.

 You must submit the following listed below to apply for admission: